Adventurer13/ExpandedWoodworking/README.md

 An upgrade to Qwynn's Expanded Woodworking which is an A16 updated fork of ItchyFlea's Extended Woodworking.

 ## Installation
-Drop the latest release into your `RimWorld/Mods` folder.
+Remove the previous and drop the latest release into your `RimWorld/Mods` folder.

 ## Features
 - Trees, saguaro cacti, and bamboo have their own unique wood.